zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast episod e 873.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

-This episode like all of our episodes has a Learnin g Guide.
+This episode like all of our episodes has a Learning Guide.
 You can get that by going to our website: www.ESLPod.com .

 This episode is a dialog between Ariel and Paolo ab out trying not to give your opinion.
 Let’s get started.